nonoo/dmrshark-wordpress-plugin/README.md

 - Enable the plugin on the Wordpress plugin configuration page.
 - Copy **loader-example.gif** to **loader.gif**.

+To calculate the stats, run **dmrshark-calcstats.php** from crontab periodically (for ex. every minute).
+Don't run it under the www folder, copy it to another directory.

+#### Live log

 To show the live log, insert this to a Wordpress page or post:

 ```